 Age onset macular degeneration is a serious disease of the eye caused by a lutein deficiency; kale, fresh spinach recipes, and broccoli enjoyed regularly prevents blindness.

 I went to the optician yesterday for a new prescription of reading glasses.
 In passing I asked him what nutrition was particularly good for the eyes?
 Spinach and broccoli, said he.
-When I go to collect my spectacles I must remember to ask him why those two veggies in particular.
+When I go to collect my spectacles I thought I must remember to ask him why those two veggies in particular.

 On my return, he told me to read further about a carotene called lutein; well it so happens that together with zeaxanthin they are two very important phytochemicals found in high concentration in the macula of the eye.
 That's the part responsible for fine vision and colour.
 They give protection against high energy light reaching the retina.